Not My Job: We Ask Stephen Colbert 3 Questions Meant For Lena Dunham

-SAGAL: Last question.
-One of the highlights of the show was the super-agent Ari Gold, played by Jeremy Piven.
-Piven says he created the character by doing what?
-A, imagining himself as a 10-year-old boy in a custom suit, B, disguising himself and working at the agency CAA for two months in the mailroom or C, he based the character on the ancient Italian theater techniques of commedia dell'arte.
+SAGAL: Last question - one of the highlights of the show was this superagent Ari Gold played by Jeremy Piven.
+Piven says he created the character by doing what - A, imagining himself as a 10-year-old boy in a custom suit; B, disguising himself and working at the agency CAA for two months in the mailroom; or C, he based the character in the ancient Italian theater techniques of commedia dell'arte?

-COLBERT: The second one was he worked at CA - I want to go with B, CIA.
+COLBERT: The second one was he worked at C-A - I want to go B, CIA.

 SAGAL: No, it was actually C.

-WASHINGTON: It's OK.
+WASHINGTON: (Laughter) It's OK.
 I'm the scorekeeper.
 You get that one.

 WASHINGTON: That's right.
 Thank you, Peter.